 Although you don’t need to worry about the saved credit card information unless you share your Windows 10 device with others or unless you have configured Windows 10 not to ask for passwords while purchasing apps, it’s a wise idea to delete your credit card information from Windows Store after completing a purchase.

-Since there are so many ways and tools out there to recover or reset Windows password, anyone with little knowledge about computers will be able to gain access your PC and purchase items from the Store without your knowledge.
+Since there are so many ways and tools out there to recover or reset Windows password, anyone with little knowledge about computers will be able to gain access to your PC and purchase items from the Store without your knowledge.

 Delete credit card information from Windows Store/Microsoft account in Windows 10